lawalTheWest/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 <h1>0x01-python-if_else_loops_functions</h1>

 <h3>Python</h3>
-This a versatile language, it offers essential constructs for efficient coding.
+This is a versatile language, it offers essential constructs for efficient coding. </br>

 <em>
 You know, coming from C language makes python seem incomplete due to the amount of freedom in writing the codes.